Dyalog/link/docs/Discussion/TechDetails.md

 ## How does Link work?

 Some people need to know what is happening under the covers before they can relax and move on.
 If you are not one of those people, do not waste any further time on this section.
 If you do read it, understand that things may change under the covers without notice, and we will not allow a requirement to keep this document up-to-date to delay work on the code.
-It is reasonably accurate as of February 2024, at the end of the Link 4.0 development cycle.
+It is reasonably accurate as of March 2025, at the end of the Link 4.1 development cycle.

 **Terminology:** In the following, the term *object* is used very loosely to refer to functions, operators, namespaces, classes and arrays.